Codecademy/docs/content/git/concepts/diff/diff.md

   - 'learn-git'
 ---

-In Git, __`diff`__ displays changes in different elements of your working environment: files, directories, commits and even branches.
+In Git, __`diff`__ displays changes in different elements of the working environment: files, directories, commits and even branches.
 Simply put, diff shows what changed for one or several elements in a repository.

 ## Syntax